sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 More principles/properties of the reactive loop?
 ------------------------------------------------

+*The reactive loop is characterized by a roundtrip between the worker and the supervisor.
+But this roundtrip needs to be triggererd by some events.
+On the supervisor side, this can a customer order or an operator action.
+On the worker side, this can be a transition in the worker automata.*

 "limit the redundancy of data between nodes, so that state would be easier to reconcile in case of inconsistencies."